 Yuan Shikai, commander of the Beiyang Army, is inaugurated as provisional President of Republic of China, replacing Sun Yatsen.
 This action is a compromise to avoid civil war in the wake of the Xinhai Revolution, as Sun Yatsen's Kuomintang only control southern China and they need Yuan's support to end the Qing Dynasty.
 It leads to the capital of the Republic being moved from the Kuomintang power center of Nanjing to the old imperial capital of Beijing where Yuan resides.

 In response to Indian protests against the partition of Bengal, the British government of the Indian Empire reorganizes western Bengal Province and Eastern Bengal and Assam Province.
 The new partition is implemented to divide the region on linguistic rather than religious grounds, creating three new provinces: a reunited Bengal, Bihar and Orissa, and Assam.

 After the disintegration of Qing power in Lhasa in the wake of the Chinese Revolution of 1911-1912, the Kingdom of Tibet declares its independence from the newly formed Republic of China.

 27 Apr-19 May 1912 Italian invasion of the Dodecanese▲

 Forces of the Kingdom of Italy land in the Dodecanese Islands, part of the Ottoman Empire.
 The main battle takes place on Rhodes, where around 10,000 Italian troops land on 4 May, forcing the surrender of the Ottoman garrison on 16 May and ending 390 years of Ottoman rule.

 17 Aug 1912 British note on Tibet▲

 Britain sent a note to Yuan Shikai, President of the newly formed Republic of China, warning against Chinese military intervention in Tibet.
-The British terms were that they will recognize the Republic of China and accept Chinese suzerainty over Tibet if Yuan repudiated all claims that Tibet was an integral part of China and agreed not to station troops there.
+The British terms were that they would recognize the Republic of China and accept Chinese suzerainty over Tibet if Yuan repudiated all claims that Tibet was an integral part of China and agreed not to station troops there.